How to cite this paper

 However, a second approach has been found to be quite useful, taking advantage of

 parallel bit streams for cheap determination of symbol length.
-In essence, the length of
+In essence, the length

 a name can be determined very cheaply using a single bit scan operation.
-This then makes
+This then

 it possible to use length-sorted symbol table processing, as follows.
 First, the